Xfennec/progress/README.md

 On FreeBSD, substitute `make` with `gmake`.

-It depends on library ncurses, you may have to install corresponding packages (may be something like 'libncurses5-dev', 'libncursesw6' or 'ncurses-devel').
+It depends on the library ncurses, you may have to install corresponding packages (maybe something like 'libncurses5-dev', 'libncursesw6' or 'ncurses-devel').

 How do you run it
 -----------------